onenewcode/axum-gate/examples/permission-registry/README.md

 The permission mapping registry provides an optional solution that allows you to:

-- Store mappings between permission IDs and their original strings
+- Store mappings between permission IDs and their normalized strings
 - Perform reverse lookups for debugging and logging
 - Build administrative interfaces with human-readable permission names
 - Generate audit trails with meaningful permission descriptions